• Skip to main content

 Are Blondies Meant To Be Gooey In The Middle?

 Yes!
 If you like gooey blondies, then they are supposed to gooey in the middle!
-When you take it out of the oven it will be quite wobbly in the middle.
+When you take it out of the oven it will be quite wobbly at the centre.

 As the blondies cool down, the heat will continue to cook the blondies turning the texture deliciously gooey.

 If you prefer a cakier texture, then you can cook the blondies for longer.
-They won’t be gooey in the middle as they won’t be undercooked.
+It won’t be gooey in the middle as it’s not undercooked.
+Instead, the texture will be more dense.

 Why You’ll Like Nutella Blondies